What remote learning tools are available to Penn Engineering students?

 Multiple tools have been made available to Penn Engineering faculty to support remote teaching, most of which are online and do not require students to purchase licenses or install additional software on their devices.
 Many of them are already configured to support PennKey or Google@SEAS authentication, while a remaining few may require students to create accounts to access a service.
 Faculty and TAs will provide guidance for the tools being used for a class and will obtain additional support from CETS when needed.

 The following is a list of remote teaching tools that may be employed by Penn Faculty and includes additional tools or resources that may be useful to students for remote learning, study and collaboration:

 Canvas is already widely used for Penn Engineering courses and students are automatically enrolled.
 Expect Canvas to be a primary source of communication and assignments for many courses.
-Where enabled, Panopto may be integrated to provide lecture recordings and Piazza may be enabled for forum discussions.
+Where enabled, Panopto may be integrated to provide lecture recordings and Ed Discussion may be enabled for forum discussions.